SeaBoiii/seaboiii.github.io/novel/the-silk-of-fate/Chapter34.md

 ---
+layout: chapter
+novel: the-silk-of-fate
+order: 34
-title: Chapter 34 - The Ink That Does Not Fade
+Title: Chapter 34 - The Ink That Does Not Fade
-layout: default
 ---

 ## *The Silk of Fate*